Sophia Yan is an award-winning senior foreign correspondent for the Telegraph, based in Istanbul.

-She is the host of the documentary series “Inside Xinjiang,” on China’s human rights abuses against the Uyghurs, and narrative podcasts “How To Become a Dictator,” about the rise of Chinese leader Xi Jinping, and “Hong Kong Silenced,” on how an entire city was muzzled in just one year.
+She is the host of several documentaries and narrative podcasts that investigate global human rights abuses and transnational repression, including “Inside Xinjiang,” on China’s crackdown against the Uyghurs; “How To Become a Dictator,” about the rise of Chinese leader Xi Jinping; and “Hong Kong Silenced,” on how an entire city was muzzled in just one year.

-Prior to the Telegraph, Sophia was an on-air correspondent for CNBC in Beijing, where she led live coverage from Tiananmen Square, the World Economic Forum in Dalian, Boao Forum, Belt and Road Forum; and interviewed venture capitalist Kai-Fu Lee, award-winning Chinese filmmaker Zhang Yimou, actor Jackie Chan, as well as CEOs and senior executives from Google DeepMind, Huawei, Sinopec, Xiaomi, ZTE, and Inter Milan.
+Prior to the Telegraph, Sophia was an on-air correspondent for CNBC, where she led live coverage from Tiananmen Square, the World Economic Forum, Boao Forum, Belt & Road Forum; and interviewed AI futurist Kai-Fu Lee, director Zhang Yimou, actor Jackie Chan, as well as CEOs and senior executives from Google DeepMind, Huawei, Sinopec, Xiaomi, ZTE, and Inter Milan.

-Sophia is frequently invited to moderate and speak at embassies, universities, and conferences, including the Oslo Freedom Forum, and is a regular contributor to the BBC and Monocle 24.
-She is on the board of NüVoices, a global editorial collective of women working on issues relating to China, and a host on its bi-weekly podcast.
+Sophia is a regular speaker and moderator, including at the Oxford Literary Festival, Oslo Freedom Forum, and the Asian American Journalists Association N3Con.
+She is on the board of NüVoices, a non-profit global collective of China experts, and a host on its bi-weekly podcast.

 When Sophia isn’t busy reporting, she is tickling another kind of keyboard.
 An accomplished classical pianist, Sophia has won several competitions and performed at Carnegie Hall, Lincoln Center, Kennedy Center, Fontainebleau Chateau, Hong Kong Arts Centre, Hong Kong Fringe Club, and Aspen Music Festival.

-She is the co-founder and pianist of chamber collective Western District, the official pianist for the “Lawfare” and “Rational Security” podcasts, and has premiered more than 100 works by living composers, including pieces she commissioned.
+She is the co-founder/director and pianist of Western District, an experimental chamber collective, and founding pianist for the “Lawfare” and “Rational Security” podcasts.
+She has premiered more than 100 works by living composers, including pieces she commissioned with external grant support.

 The New York Times has described her as a performer whose “music literally pulls her off the piano bench; she ranges up and down the keyboard so quickly and with such ferocity that mere sitting will not do.”